 Get your hands dirty and participate in the ceremonial planting of agave plant at the Tumomoc Hill Agave Terrace Garden.

 Learn about the sustainability and the future of agave while sampling Bacanora and other mezcals, along with traditional accompaniments.

-Enjoy two documentaries, Agave is Life and Mesoamerican Diet with a pre-screening agave spirit tasting and post-screening follow up panel discussions.
+Enjoy two documentaries, Agave is Life and Mesoamerican Diet with a pre-screening Agave and Wild Foods Exhibit and post-screening follow up panel discussions.

 Learn about the rare agave and cacti species of the Sonoran Desert and the proper planting techniques for container gardening.

 Enjoy a tour of the Agave Garden from Desert Museum horticulturist Jason Wiley and learn about ethnobotanical uses of agaves from docents.